cordialgerm/foe_foundry/data/5e_canonical/phase_spider.md

 ***Bite***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one creature. *Hit:* 7 (1d10+2) piercing damage, and the target must make a DC 11 Constitution saving throw, taking 18 (4d8) poison damage on a failed save, or half as much damage on a successful one.
 If the poison damage reduces the target to 0 hit points, the target is stable but poisoned for 1 hour, even after regaining hit points, and is paralyzed while poisoned in this way.

 A **phase spider** possesses the magical ability to phase in and out of the Ethereal Plane.
 It seems to appear out of nowhere and quickly vanishes after attacking.
-Its movement on the Ethereal Plane before coming back to the Material Plane makes it seem like it can teleport.
+Its movement on the Ethereal Plane before coming back to the Material Plane makes it seem like it can teleport.</statblock>